 Exciting & Fun

 Taco Bell’s brand palette truly embodies their motto, “live màs.”
-While their primary palette only includes monochromatic shades of purple, secondary colors like hot pink and bright yellows and oranges brighten up the brand’s online presence for a bold look.
+While their primary palette only includes monochromatic shades of purple, secondary colors like hot pink, teal, and bright yellows and oranges brighten up the brand’s online presence for a bold look.

 Trustworthy & Ethical

 Google tops the list of most trusted brands this year, but you’ll notice their palette is still very bright and colorful.
 That’s because choosing colors that fit your industry or service offerings is crucial in telling your brand story.
-Google is in the business of providing information, and their palette includes colors you might find in an elementary classroom, which allows them to position themselves as the teacher.
+Google is in the business of providing information, and because its palette includes colors you might find in an elementary classroom, Google can position itself as the teacher.

 Dependable & Safe

 ADT’s primary blue sets a reliable tone, which is exactly what you’d want in a security company.
-When they partnered with the Property Brothers during a 2019 advertising campaign, however, they were focused on their millennial audience.
-Radley Studios introduced a peachy pink and minty green color combo for the TV campaign to help soften their look and appeal to a younger crowd while maintaining their dependable brand persona.
+When the company partnered with the Property Brothers during a 2019 advertising campaign, however, its goals were focused on their millennial audience.
+Radley Studios introduced a peachy pink and minty green color combo for the TV campaign to help soften its look and appeal to a younger crowd while maintaining a dependable brand persona.

 Creating the Perfect Palette